 How do I change my gender marker on my BC services card, BC ID or drivers’ licence?

 Step 1: Ensure you have updated your gender marker on your birth certificate.

-You will need to bring a copy of your updated birth certificate and the required primary and secondary ID.
+You will need to bring a copy of the 2 forms mentioned above, your updated birth certificate and the required primary and secondary ID.